jeffbaumes/relateucate/_posts/2013-12-27-the-earth-spins-and-moves.md

 of year.
 Press a month to jump the Earth to that location.
 There are also times of day around the Earth that you can press to rotate yourself to day or night.

-Questions to think about:

-1. Can you count about how many days are in a month? a year?
-2. What time of day are you farthest from the Sun?
-At what time are you closest?
-3. In what month will the Earth be the farthest away from where it is right now?
-4. What time of day are you moving fastest through space?
-Hint: When is the Earth rotating and orbiting in the same direction?
-5. If you were in a hot air baloon floating 1/2 mile above the same spot on Earth for a whole day, would the sun be up more, less, or the same amount of time compared to someone directly below you on the ground?

 <script src="http://d3js.org/d3.v3.min.js" charset="utf-8"></script>
 <div id="vis"></div>